triscale-innov/LidJul.jl/README.md

 # LidJul.jl

-*Disclaimer!!!!
-This is a Work In Progress that explores the performance of different Poisson's solver.
-It corresponds to internal exploratory experiments with the objective to build Julia hands-on sessions for TriScale innov professional Julia lectures.*
+*Disclaimer: this is a Work In Progress that explores the performance of different Poisson's solver.
+Some part of this work may be included in future TriScale innov's hands-on sessions.*

 www.triscale-innov.com

 ## A simple Geometric Multi-Grid Julia implementation for a 2D Poisson's equation.
-This Julia repo compares the performance of different linear solvers available in classical Julia packages with a *basic Geometric Multi Grid* (GMG) solver adapted from the *Harald Köstler*'s implementation described in the following ref:
+This Julia repo compares the performance of different linear solvers available in classical Julia packages with a simple *Geometric Multi Grid* (GMG) solver adapted from the *Harald Köstler*'s implementation:

 "Multigrid HowTo: A simple Multigrid solver in C++ in less than 200 lines of code" https://www10.cs.fau.de/publications/reports/TechRep_2008-03.pdf

 The `src/poisson2DGMG` and `src/GSSmoother.jl` files contain the Julia's GMG implementation  corresponding to a 2D Poisson's equation defined on a unit square with `n x n` steps and a basic FD scheme.
-Depending on the boundary conditions that can be chosen to be of `Dirichlet` or `Neumann` type for the 4 edges of the square (left,right,bottom,top), one can launch the resolution of the Poisson's equation for a collection of solvers via the command (from this directory) :
+Boundary conditions can be chosen to be of `Dirichlet` or `Neumann` type for the 4 edges of the square (left,right,bottom,top).
+One can launch the resolution of the Poisson's equation with a collection of solvers via the command (from this directory):

 ```julia